nholthaus/units/README.md

 // auto no = r + s;                                    // ill-formed: "cannot add two DIFFERENT kinds"
 ```

-Prefer the top-level spelling `units::kind<"tag", U>`.
-Different tags never interoperate; a plain unit is
-constructible into a kind by deliberate assignment but never mixes with one in arithmetic; a mismatch produces a
+A plain unit is constructible into a kind by deliberate assignment but does not mix with one in arithmetic; a
-readable, tag-naming diagnostic.

-The wrappers live in `namespace units` (with `absolute`/`delta` in an `inline namespace affine`), so
+tag mismatch produces a readable, tag-naming diagnostic. `absolute`/`delta` live in an `inline namespace affine`,
-`units::absolute` / `units::kind<…>` are the ergonomic spellings; qualify with `units::affine::` only to
+so `units::absolute` and `units::affine::absolute` name the same type — qualify only to disambiguate.
-disambiguate from an identifier of your own.

 See the how-to guide **[absolute & delta wrappers](docs/how-to/absolute-and-delta.md)** for the full type
 algebra, the datum rules, `kind<>`, and worked examples, and **[affine temperature](docs/explain/affine-temperature.md)**